smeghen/vitality-physio/README.md

 Class Timetable Page – Timetable of classes for the week Contact Page –
 Services Admin Page – Site Owner access only.
 Page for editing or adding treatments and classes for purchase.
-Reviews Page – Display the reviews that customers have provided for the company and its services.
+Blog Page – Display the reviews that customers have provided for the company and its services.

 ### Features to be Implemented in Future